 Light Your Charcoal With Newspaper

-Now comes another budget-friendly method; it may sound old school but most effective to use.
-Most people use newspapers in their daily life, so it is easy to use.
+Now comes another budget-friendly method; it may sound old school but is most effective to use.
+Most people use newspapers in their daily life, so it is easy to get.

 Step-1: First off, you have to crumple up 5 – 6 pages of newspapers and build a small pile.
 Now you need to put them in the middle of the grill as paper requires less time to light and helps the charcoal catch fire more rapidly.